smallworlnd/stream-lnd-htlcs/README.md

 optional arguments:
-  -h, --help            show this help message and exit --lnd-dir LNDDIR      lnd directory; default ~/.lnd --output-file OUTFILE
+  -h, --help            show this help message and exit --lnd-dir LNDDIR      lnd directory; default ~/.lnd --host HOST           host (node) to connect to; default localhost:9000 --tls TLS             Path to tls.cert.
+Used as an alternative to --lnd-dir --macaroon MACAROON   Path to read_only.macaroon.
+Used as an alternative to --lnd-dir --output-file OUTFILE
                         HTLC stream output file; default htlc-stream.json --stream-mode STREAMMODE